People coming to tri-state area must quarantine, says Cuomo

-This quarantine – effective midnight tonight – applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents over a 7-day rolling average or a state with a 10% or higher positivity rate over a 7-day rolling average.
+This quarantine – effective at midnight on June 24 – applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents over a seven-day rolling average or a state with a 10 percent or higher positivity rate over a seven-day rolling average.

 New York, New Jersey and Connecticut will continually update and publish on their respective websites a list of states to which the new advisory applies.
 This information will be updated regularly.